-Communication and Transparency Ongoing Improvement in Communication and Transparency in County Policy Setting Increasing the Amount and Types of Housing Options This includes a variety of housing options for all segments of the community, from affordable, entry level, and live-work housing to new options for those interested in downsizing or moving closer to central areas of the community.
-Enhancing Support and Opportunities for the Local Business Environment This includes appropriate support for existing businesses, growing new businesses, and supporting technology start-ups and spin-offs. Х Addressing Long-Term Building Vacancies in Key Areas of Our Community Land availability in Los Alamos County, and in particular the downtown areas, is limited and there is a desire to work towards better utilization, opportunities for new businesses, and improved aesthetics.
-Protecting and Maintaining Our Open Spaces, Recreational, and Cultural Amenities Los Alamos County open spaces and cultural attractions are greatly valued by the community provide opportunities for recreational and economic growth; appropriately allocating resources to ensure their health and sustainability is important to our citizens. Х Supporting Social Services Improvement Behavioral, mental and physical health and social services are important quality of life components; there are key areas where appropriate types and levels of county support could help address current needs.
-Investing in Infrastructure Appropriately balancing maintenance of existing infrastructure with new investment in county utilities, roads, facilities and amenities will help improve environmental stewardship, sustainability, and quality of life. Х Planning for Appropriate Levels of County Services Making sure we understand the level of services our citizens want will allow us to make appropriate investments in processes and staff to achieve them.

-HPAB is added to two Council goals because HPAB supports adaptive use of historic facilities in support of local businesses.
-Also, the HPAB is charged with the preservation, protection and enhancement of all County historic facilities, landmarks, etc.
+Council Strategic Goals

+Ongoing improvement in communication and transparency, environmental sustainability, planning for appropriate levels of County services and coordination with Los Alamos National Laboratory and regional partners are overarching goals that will be components of all our efforts.

+Increasing the Amount and Types of Housing Options

+This includes a variety of housing options for all segments of the community, from affordable to new options for those interested in downsizing or moving closer to central areas of the community.
+The 2019 Housing Market Needs Analysis particularly acute for middle- and lower-income households.

+Protecting, Maintaining and Improving our Open Spaces, Recreational, and Cultural Amenities identified that needs are distributed among all income ranges but that it is

+Los Alamos County open spaces and cultural attractions are greatly valued by the community and provide opportunities for recreational and economic growth; appropriately allocating resources to ensure their health and sustainability is important to our citizens.

+Enhancing Support and Opportunities for the Local Business Environment

+This includes appropriate support for existing businesses, growing new businesses, X and supporting technology start-ups and spin-offs.

+Improve Utilization and Aesthetics of Vacant Buildings and Properties

+Land availability in Los Alamos County, and in particular the downtown areas, is limited and there is a desire to work towards better utilization, opportunities for new businesses, and improved aesthetics.

+Supporting Social Services Improvement

+Behavioral, mental and physical health and social services are important quality of life components; there are key areas where appropriate types and levels of county support could help address current needs.

+Expand Transportation and Mobility Options and Address Parking Challenges

+Work with regional partners and the Laboratory to consider holistic solutions for the needs and challenges facing Los Alamos and White Rock in the context of expanded housing and employment in the County and the desire to create a walk-, ride-, and environmentally-friendly community.

+Investing in Infrastructure

+Appropriately balancing maintenance of existing infrastructure with new investments V in county utilities, roads, facilities and amenities will help improve environmental Χ stewardship, sustainability, and quality of life, while allowing for sustainable growth.